Hideo Nomo: Kintetsu Buffaloes

+Los Angeles Dodgers

 Nomo made his U.S. pro baseball debut with the Bakersfield Blaze on April 27, 1995, against the Rancho Cucamonga Quakes.
 Placed on a 90-pitch limit, and throwing mainly fastballs, Nomo pitched 5 1/3 innings, taking the 2–1 loss against the Quakes.
-On May 2, after a month in the minors necessitated by a player's strike, he became the first Japanese-born Major Leaguer to appear in a major league game since Masanori Murakami in 1965.
+On May 2, after a month in the minors necessitated by a player's strike, he became the first Japanese-born Major Leaguer to appear in a game since Masanori Murakami in 1965.
 He was also the first Japanese-born player to relocate permanently to the American major leagues, as Murakami played only two seasons with the San Francisco Giants and then returned to the Japanese major leagues for the remainder of his career.
 The pressure on Nomo would be tremendous, and Japanese media and fans appeared in large numbers in games he started.
 Nomo's games were regularly broadcast live to Japan, despite the fact most people would be waking up when he started games.

-Career in Major League Baseball

-1995–1997

 The tornado delivery that baffled batters in Japan had the same effect on major league hitters, and he led the league in strikeouts in 1995 (while finishing second in walks) and was second with a 2.54 ERA.
 He struck out 11.101 batters per 9 innings to break Sandy Koufax's single-season franchise record of 10.546 in 1962.
 He also started that year's All-Star Game, striking out three of the six batters he faced.
 He topped out at 93 mph in that game.
-Nomo was named NL Rookie of the Year honors that year over future MVP Chipper Jones.
-Nomo had another fine season in 1996 which was capped by a no-hitter thrown on September 17 in the unlikeliest of places, Denver's Coors Field, a park notoriously known as being a hitters' park because of its high elevation, semi-arid climate, and lack of foul territory.
-Nomo's no-hitter remains as the only one in Coors Field, and was the last Dodger to throw a no-hitter until Josh Beckett completed one on May 25, 2014.
+Nomo was named NL Rookie of the Year honors that year over future Hall of Famer Chipper Jones.
+Nomo had another fine season in 1996 which was capped by a no-hitter thrown on September 17 in the unlikeliest of places, Denver's Coors Field, a notorious hitters' park because of its high elevation, semi-arid climate, and lack of foul territory.
+Nomo's no-hitter remains the only one in Coors Field, and he was the last Dodger to throw a no-hitter until Josh Beckett completed one on May 25, 2014.

-Nomo also found commercial success in America.
-Nomo had a signature sneaker, called the Air Max Nomo, produced by Nike in 1996.
-Also, he appeared on a Segata Sanshiro commercial for the Sega Saturn in 1997.

 As batters caught on to his delivery, his effectiveness waned a bit in 1997, although he still went 14–12, joining Dwight Gooden as the only other pitcher to strike out at least 200 batters in each of his first three seasons.